saxomoose/ehb-ss/README.md

 Add `.env` file to root folder.

-Below commands should be run from root folder.
+Below commands should be run from top folder.

 Install php extensions:
 ```bash